xijo/betterplace_apidocs/sections/opinions_list.md

     <th align="left">client_id</th>
     <td><code>volksfreund</code></td>
     <td>no</td>
-    <td>The betterplace.org-internal client permalink.'
+    <td>The betterplace.org-internal client permalink.
-This url-part is required for the "all opinions" list.
+This parameter is required for the "all opinions" list.
 Also check the URL example in the introduction.
 </td>
   </tr>